More About Karen

 My yoga journey started with Ashtanga in the late ’90s when I landed on the mat for the first time in college at the University of Central Florida.
 Between then and 2017, I undertook 7 trips to India to study with the Jois family and other senior Ashtanga teachers.
 My western Ashtanga teachers are David Keil, Sarah Hatcher, and Dena Kingsberg, who I will always consider my teachers even though my practice has fundamentally shifted.
 I have trained with Janet Balsaskas in her Active Birth method, and have recently studied with Dr. Sarah Duvall as a Pregnancy and Postpartum Exercise Specialist.
 I did my 200 Hour in 2003 with Paul Dallaghan at what was then known as Centered Yoga in Koh Samui, Thailand.

 Over the decades, I was also a voracious endurance cyclist and used yoga to heal from injuries resulting from what I now think of as an addiction to intensity.
-Somehow, I emerged from the fire only slightly scathed.
 I learned a lot from other Ashtangis who were innovating the method and/or leaving it entirely due to age and injury, and over the years pursued a deeper understanding of bodily constraints via anatomy study.
 Fortunately, that process helped me transition into more sustainable physicality.

 Years after moving to Scotland to get my MFA, I studied classical Human Anatomy at Edinburgh University for my second Master’s degree, an MSc in Human Anatomy.
 The experience of studying classical anatomy as a mature postgraduate student in the dissection lab was spiritual, academic, and deeply humbling.